Housing Justice Task Force – Findings

-To address the “moral crisis of unaffordable housing” across Southern California, Bishop John H. Taylor on June 19 convened a 55-participant diocesan Task Force for Housing Justice, bringing together a diverse representation of developers, bankers, architects, government officals, non-profit representatives, and faith leaders united in achieving solutions for people without housing.
+To address the “moral crisis of unaffordable housing” across Southern California, Bishop John Harvey Taylor in 2018-2020 convened a 55-participant diocesan Task Force for Housing Justice, bringing together a diverse representation of developers, bankers, architects, government officals, non-profit representatives, and faith leaders united in achieving solutions for people without housing.
 The task force’s guiding principles, listed below, informed the final recommendations of leveraging church property to increase affordable housing and parish/mission sustainability.

 Believed to be the first denomination-wide effort on this topic of a major faith group in the Southland, the Task Force for Housing Justice began its work of consultation and advocacy with opening comments led by the bishop.
 40 members – some representing agencies including the United Way and Habitat for Humanity along with leaders from Episcopal Communities and Services and other developers — attended the opening meeting which led to the formation of working groups dedicated to social enterprise, political advocacy, and “incarnational ministry.”